vvinniev34/RedditReels/README.md

-# RedditReels
-Automates creation of short-form video content for TikTok, YouTube Shorts, etc, using top weekly Reddit posts with upcoming support for automatic script execution scheduling

-# Overview (readme and requirements is outdated, will update sometime soon)
+# RedditReels (readme and requirements is outdated, will update sometime soon)

 RedditReels is an automated video creator/uploader for YouTube Shorts, Instagram Reels, and Tiktok, specializing in short-form video content, particularly Reddit-style narration videos layered over video gameplay.
 This script autonomously fetches the top weekly posts from chosen subreddits, converting them into short-form video content for seamless uploading.